Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

+First of all, the general properties of two distinct phases are discussed.
 The phase with $\tilde{N}_3 = 4$ is the topologically non-trivial phase which is caused by chiral d-wave superconductivity.
-Such a phase exist also without long-range magnetic order ($h=0$) \cite{volovik-97, zhou-08}.
-It is known that the $\tilde{N}_3 = 4$ phase does not support Majorana modes due to spin-singlet character of $d_1+id_2$ superconductivity.
-On the other hand, edge and vortex states with zero excitation energy can appear in this phase in the presence of 120$^{\circ}$ spin ordering.
-Nevertheless, the modes $b^{\prime}$ and $b^{\prime \prime}$ (see \eqref{b_gamma1} and \eqref{b_gamma2}) corresponding to such zero-energy states are not spatially separated.
+Such a phase exist also without long-range magnetic order ($h=0$) and its topological invariant is $Q = 2$, where $Q$ is the winding number of the pseudo-spin vector introduced by Anderson~\cite{volovik-97, zhou-08}.
+We argue that the relation $\tilde{N}_3(h=0) = 2Q$ between the expression \eqref{Z_inv} and the winding number $Q$ in the absence of spin ordering is obtained analytically.
+It is known that the $\tilde{N}_3 = 4$ (or $Q = 2$) phase does not support Majorana modes due to spin-singlet character of $d_1+id_2$ superconductivity.
+On the other hand, the topologically non-trivial phase with $\tilde{N}_3 = 1$ appears only in the presence of noncollinear spin ordering ($h \ne 0$).
+It is believed that such phase hosts Majorana modes \cite{lu-13, zlotnikov-21}.

+We note that the obtained in Fig. \ref{cond_zero} oscillations of energy near zero are typical for topologically nontrivial phases~\cite{hegde-16, valkov-22}.
+As it is known, the lowest excitation energy in topological superconductors is determined also by the intervortex distance and the lattice size $N_s$ in consideration of open boundary conditions.
+The same oscillations of zero modes are obtained in Fig. \ref{PBC} for the vortex-antivortex pair in the lattice with periodic boundary conditions.
+This excitation energy is infinitesimal for dilute enough vortices and large enough $N_s$ and grows under decreasing $N_s$ or intervortex distance.
+However, an excitation with zero energy can be also realized by the destructive interference of Majorana modes~\cite{hegde-16, valkov-22}.
+In this study the parameters, as well as $N_s$ and vortex structures are chosen in such a way that the presented zero-energy solutions are obtained with good accuracy determined only by a numerical error.